Baird's junco: Vocalizations

+Distribution and habitat

 Baird's junco is restricted to the higher elevations of the Sierra de la Laguna, Baja California Sur, Mexico, where it nests in pine-oak forests.
 This species is largely restricted to the higher elevations above 1500 m where appropriate habitat occurs, but non-breeding individuals do wander lower down, with previous sources considering the bird common above 3000 ft in elevation and more contemporary sources noting records as low as 700 m in elevation.
 These low elevational records have been attributed to non-breeding individuals, and no significant pattern of elevational migration has been noted.